yuetanbupt/SciChart/README.md

 | Claude-3.7-T  | ✗           | 43.64 | 46.60 | 45.12 |

-## ⚠️ Limitations
-**Evaluation Sensitivity:** Current metrics (including rule-based and LLM-based) can be sensitive to uncontrolled or non-standard outputs (e.g., verbose explanations when a simple number is requested).

-**Domain Scope:** The dataset is strictly focused on scientific spectral charts and may not generalize to other types of statistical plots without further training.
 ## 📜 License
 Our original data contributions are distributed under the MIT license.